PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Details on the ML models used in the benchmark

+Fourier Neural Operators (FNO) operates on regular grids and therefore requires projection from unstructured meshes, which may introduce approximation errors in highly heterogeneous settings.

-DAFNO belongs to the Operator Approximator class of architectures, i.e. it builds mappings between two function spaces.
-The use of the Fast Fourier Transform (FFT) within the different layers leads to the sampling of the input function on a regular grid, thus falling back to a finite dimension space.
-This architecture has the advantage of learning transformation in the frequency domain which provides a significant advantage compared to CNNs on several physical problems.
+FNO belong to the class of operator learning architectures, i.e., they aim at approximating mappings between function spaces.
+By leveraging the Fast Fourier Transform (FFT) within their layers, FNOs represent functions on regular grids, effectively working in a finite-dimensional discretized space.
+This architecture enables learning transformations in the frequency domain, which has been shown to be particularly effective for modeling complex physical systems compared to standard convolutional neural networks.